 [Section 19 amended by No. 67 of 2003 s.
 62.]

-20. Notice of intention to provide water services
+20. Intention to provide water service, notice of to be given to ERA

 (1) A person must not provide any water service in any part of the State that is not a controlled area designated under section 10 for that classification of water service unless the person has given the required notice to the Authority.